ansys/api-eigen-example/doc/source/index.rst

 The client is intended to aid the end-users since it provides them with the tools for communicating with the server without needing to know the specifics of the protocol implemented.
-However, feel free to interact directly by your own means with the server (e.g. API REST communication can also be easily performed using CURL commands)
+However, feel free to interact directly by your own means with the server (e.g. API REST communication can also be easily performed using CURL commands).

 This demo project contains basically 4 different examples:
 - A Python REST API demo using both client-server features, which has a wrapping over the Eigen library using pybind11.
 - [IN PROGRESS] A C++ REST API demo using both client-server features, with direct interaction with the Eigen Library on the server side.
 - [IN PROGRESS] A Python gRPC demo using both client-server features, which has a wrapping over the Eigen library using pybind11.
 - [IN PROGRESS] A C++ gRPC demo using both client-server features, with direct interaction with the Eigen Library on the server side.

 Features
 --------